idocalm/20364-project/README.md

 make
 ```

-You do need to have bison and flex installed.
-I used **MSYS2** on my windows MinGW64 environment.
-After installing MSYS2, open the **MSYS2 MinGW64** terminal and install the required tools:

-`pacman -S mingw-w64-x86_64-toolchain flex bison make`

-Then you can run `make` (and `make clean`).
+make sure you have bison and flex installed in your WSL (you can use apt get)

 ### debug mode